ReDepth Anything: Test-Time Depth Refinement via Self-Supervised Re-lighting: Related Work

 Our work builds directly on this idea but applies it in a novel context.
-Instead of generating a 3D shape or optimizing a NeRF on multiple views, we use the SDS loss on a single image to refine the parameters of a pre-trained, feed-forward depth estimation model (DA-V2) using re-lighting as opposed to photometric reconstruction.
-This test-time optimization adapts the model's prediction to the specific image content, guided by the diffusion model's knowledge about the shading of natural objects. \paragraph{Single-View Geometry and Shading.}
+Instead of generating a 3D shape or optimizing a NeRF from multiple views, we use the SDS loss on a single image to refine the parameters of a pre-trained, feed-forward depth estimation model (e.g., DA-V2) using re-lighting rather than photometric reconstruction.
+This test-time optimization adapts the model's prediction to the specific image content, guided by the diffusion model's knowledge about the shading of natural objects.

-Shape-from-Shading (SfS)~\cite{horn1989shape, zhang1999shape} is a classical attempt to recover 3D shape from shading variations in a single 2D image.
+\parag{Single-View Geometry and Shading.} Shape-from-Shading (SfS)~\cite{horn1989shape, zhang1999shape} is a classical attempt to recover 3D shape from shading variations in a single 2D image.
 The idea is to decompose the image into (piecewise-constant) albedo and shading components, e.g.\ using the diffuse and specular components of a Blinn-Phong~\cite{blinn1977phong} model.
-However, classical SfS~\cite{horn1989shape, zhang1999shape}, and other shape from X methods, such as Shape-from-Texture (SfT)~\cite{witkin1981recovering,white2006combining} are highly ill-posed, relying on strong assumptions about lighting, texture regularity, and material properties, which are rarely met in practice.
+However, classical SfS~\cite{horn1989shape, zhang1999shape} and other shape-from-X methods, such as Shape-from-Texture (SfT)~\cite{witkin1981recovering, white2006combining}, are highly ill-posed, relying on strong assumptions about lighting, texture regularity, and material properties that are rarely met in practice.

 DreamFusion and RealFusion were the first to revisit the SfS principle in a modern context using generative models.
-Although they could lift some assumptions, RealFusion still follows the classical reconstruction principle of rendering a synthetic object that is optimized to reconstruct the input image.
-However, real illumination and material properties are complex, leading to artifacts around specular highlights when attempting to match them with simplistic shading models in the deployed differentiable renderers.
+Although they could lift some assumptions, RealFusion still follows the classical reconstruction principle of rendering a synthetic object optimized to reconstruct the input image.
+However, real illumination and material properties are complex, leading to artifacts around specular highlights when attempting to match them with simplistic shading models in deployed differentiable renderers.

 By contrast, we do not attempt to solve the full, ill-posed inverse graphics problem.
-Instead, one of our key contributions is to augment with additional shading cues, which is achieved with a modification of a simple, lightweight Blinn-Phong~\cite{blinn1977phong} renderer.
-This allows the diffusion prior to critique the plausibility of the 3D shape as expressed through its shading, effectively linking the underlying geometry and image content without photometric reconstruction.
+Instead, one of our key contributions is to augment the input with additional shading cues, which is achieved by modifying a simple, lightweight Blinn-Phong~\cite{blinn1977phong} renderer.
+This allows the diffusion prior to critique the plausibility of the 3D shape as expressed through its shading, linking the underlying geometry and image content without photometric reconstruction.